-Mirjana is handling the logistics of the 3–day camp as a team leader of Scout Tirana 1.
+Mirjana is handling the logistics as a team leader of Scout Tirana 1.
 She is translating the website into Albanian.

 Florian Rizvanolli / Scout Tirana 1

-Florian is handling the general program of the 3–day camp in Lurë, as well as curating the event's social networks.
+Florian is handling the general program of our events in Lurë, as well as curating the event's social networks.

 Nazmi Ajazi / Independent